-For persons age 21 and older: Not covered unless a member has both severely impaired mobility (i.e., unable to make independent changes in body position to alleviate pain or pressure) and any stage pressure ulcer on the trunk or pelvis combined with at least one of the following: impaired nutritional status, fecal or urinary incontinence, altered sensory perception, or compromised circulatory status.
+For persons age 21 and older: Not covered unless a member has both severely impaired mobility (i.e., unable to make independent changes in body position to alleviate pain or pressure) and any stage pressure ulcer on

 - (ii) Bead beds, or similar devices

 - (iii) Bed boards

 - (iv) Bedding and bed casings

 - (v) Ortho-prone beds

 - (vi) Oscillating beds

 - (vii) Pillows, hypoallergenic

 - (viii) Springbase beds

 - (ix) Vail beds, or similar bed

-- Bed baths and Sitz baths
+- 5. Bed baths and Sitz baths

 - 6. Biofeedback

 - 7. Chiropractor's services

 - 8. Cushions, pads, and mattresses as follows:

 - (i) Aquamatic K Pads

 - (ii) Elbow protectors

 - (iii) Heat and massage foam cushion pads

 - (iv) Heating pads

 - (v) Heel protectors

 - (vi) Lamb's wool pads

 - (vii) Steam packs

 - 9. Diagnostic tests conducted solely for the purpose of evaluating the need for a service which is excluded from coverage under these rules.

-- 10..
-Ear plugs
+- 10. Ear plugs

 - 11. Floor standers

 - 12. Food supplements and substitutes including formulas

-For persons 21 years of age and older: Not covered, except that Parenteral Nutrition formulas, Enteral Nutrition formulas for tube feedings and phenylalanine-free formulas (not foods) used to treat PKU, as required by TCA 56-7-2505, are covered for adults.
+For persons 21 years of age and older: Not covered, except that Parenteral Nutrition formulas, Enteral Nutrition formulas for tube feedings and phenylalanine-free formulas (not foods) used to treat PKU, as required by T.C.A. §56-7-2505, are covered for adults.
 In addition, oral liquid nutrition may be covered when medically necessary for adults with swallowing or breathing disorders who are severely underweight (BMI<15 kg/m2) and physically incapable of otherwise consuming a sufficient intake of food to meet basic nutritional requirements.

-- 13. Hearing services, including the prescribing, fitting, or changing of hearing aids - 14.
-Humidifiers (central or room) and dehumidifiers - 15.
-Inpatient rehabilitation facility services - 16.
-Medical supplies, over-the-counter, as follows: - (i) Alcohol, rubbing
+- 13. Hearing services, including the prescribing, fitting, or changing of hearing aids

-- (ii) Band-aids - (iii) Cotton balls - (iv) Eyewash - (v) Peroxide - (vi) Q-tips or cotton swabs - 17.
-Methadone clinic services - Nutritional supplements and vitamins, over-the-counter, except that prenatal vitamins for pregnant women and folic acid for women of childbearing age are covered - 19.
-Orthodontic services, except as defined in Rule 1200-13-13-.04(1)(b)5. or 1200-13-14-.04(1)(b)5. - 20.
-Certain pharmacy items as follows: - (i) Agents when used for anorexia or weight loss - (ii) Agents when used to promote fertility - (iii) Agents when used for cosmetic purposes or hair growth - (iv) Agents when used for the symptomatic relief of cough and colds - (v) Covered outpatient drugs which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or its designee - (vi) Nonprescription drugs - (vii) Generic buprenorphine, Subutex (buprenorphine), and Suboxone (buprenorphine/naloxone) in dosage amounts that exceed the covered dosage amounts listed below: - (I) Sixteen milligrams (16 mg) per day for a period of up to six (6) months from the initiation of therapy or from the conclusion of pregnancy, if the enrollee is pregnant during this initial maximum dosage therapy; or - (II) Eight milligrams (8 mg) per day after the sixth (6th) month of therapy. - (viii) Sedative hypnotic medications in dosage amounts that exceed the dosage amounts listed below: - (I) Fourteen (14) pills per month for sedative hypnotic formulations in pill form such as Ambien and Lunesta; - (II) One hundred forty milliliters (140 ml) per month of chloral hydrate; or - (III) One (1) bottle every sixty (60) days of Zolpimist.
+- 14. Humidifiers (central or room) and dehumidifiers

+- 15. Inpatient rehabilitation facility services

+- 16. Medical supplies, over-the-counter, as follows:

+- (i) Alcohol, rubbing

+- (ii) Band-aids

+- (iii) Cotton balls

+- (iv) Eyewash

+- (v) Peroxide

+- (vi) Q-tips or cotton swabs

+- 17. Methadone clinic services

+- Nutritional supplements and vitamins, over-the-counter, except that prenatal vitamins for pregnant women and folic acid for women of childbearing age are covered

+- 19. Orthodontic services, except as defined in Rule 1200-13-13-.04(1)(b)6. or 1200-13-14-.04(1)(b)6.

+- Certain pharmacy items as follows:

+- (i) Agents when used for anorexia or weight loss

+- (ii) Agents when used to promote fertility

+- (iii) Agents when used for cosmetic purposes or hair growth

+- (iv) Agents when used for the symptomatic relief of cough and colds

+- (v) Agents when use to promote smoking cessation

+- (vi) Covered outpatient drugs which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or its designee

+- (vii) Nonprescription drugs

+- (viii) Barbiturates

+- (ix) Benzodiazepines